openstax/tagging-legend/ap-bio.md

 This section will retain only the opening paragraph(s) of content.
 We will discard from i-reading the introduction to the AP content, the descriptions of Big Idea and Enduring Understanding, and the AP LO/EK/SP tables.

+NOTE: Alina's TL for W&N includes special XML markup to establish uniform column width that are not reflected here.
+Book dependent.

 ```html
 <section class="ap-connection">
 <title>Connection for AP® Courses</title>